carlofelipe-hub/daily-coding-challenge/README.md

-# 🏆 Daily Coding Challenge
+# 🏆 Daily Coding Challenge (Puqo Edition)

-Welcome to the **Daily Coding Challenge**!
-This repository is designed to help you and your friends sharpen your coding skills, build good habits, and work your way up from the basics of **Python** to **JavaScript** web development.
+Welcome to the **Puqo Daily Coding Challenge**!
+This repo is specially made for us to sharpen our coding skills, one day at a time.
+We'll be grinding through the basics of **Python** and moving up to **JavaScript** web development.
+Made with love for the **Puqo Discord Server**. 💙

 ---

 ## 🚀 How It Works

-Every single day, there is a new coding challenge for you to solve.
-These challenges are designed to:
+Every single day, there’s a new coding challenge waiting for you.
+These are designed to:

-1. Reinforce fundamental concepts.
+1. Build your foundational skills.
-2. Gradually introduce more complexity.
+2. Slowly introduce more complexity.
-3. Help you build real-world problem-solving skills.
+3. Make you a coding beast over time.

+And syempre, walang iwanan, we help each other out! 🙌

 ---